Superannuation Lump Sum

 • commutation of a super income stream (part or all of a super income stream is exchanged for a lump sum).

-A super lump sum may be paid from a super fund, approved deposit fund (ADF) or a retirement savings account (RSA).
+A superannuation lump sum may be paid from a super fund, approved deposit fund (ADF) or a retirement savings account (RSA).

 Components of a super lump sum